 This situation only applies to Raw Transaction Filters.

-If you build your JSON using the Dashboard trick explained above, you’ll need to make some adjustments if the filter includes Checkbox, Combo or Listcombo Fields.
+If you build your JSON using the Dashboard trick explained above, you’ll need to adjust if the filter includes Checkbox, Combo, or Listcombo Fields.

 For Checkbox Fields, substitute the word “boolean” for “checkbox”: